ENVIRONMENTAL MANAGEMENT SYSTEMS

 For a further year the certificate has been renewed for the Klamath thermal plant and Avangrid Networks to standard UNE-EN ISO 14001:2004.
-This latest one includes project management and engineering for the design, construction and commissioning of electric & gas transmission and distribution assets, and planning of gas assets.
+This latest one includes project management and engineering activities for the design, construction and commissioning of electricity and gas transmission and distribution assets, and the planning of gas assets.

 In Brazil, the combined cycle power station Termopernambuco has the environmental certification in accordance with standard UNE-EN ISO 14001:2004, also networks Elektro, Celpe and Cosern.